 Santa Cecilia is a WARM granite with the following colours…

 THE EXCEPTION.
-If you paint your main cabinets white, you could paint your island a darker muted teal inspired colour as the teal on the island will act more like an ACCENT to the room (but it can still look a bit dated if you ask me…)
+If you paint your main cabinets white, you could paint your island a darker neutral with a reasonably strong green undertone as rather than competing with the countertop, it will act like an ACCENT (but if you ask me, this approach can still look a bit dated).

 BTW – there are SEVERAL varieties of this granite countertop and there’s ALWAYS variation between slabs, so the examples might not show the EXACT Santa Cecilia that you have.

 CAN I PAINT MY CABINETS WHITE IF I HAVE SANTA CECILIA GRANITE?